On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Introduction

 Since the problem is NP-hard, a polynomial-time algorithm is not expected to exist.
 In order to speed up the calculation of a good tour in practice, several approximation algorithms are considered.
 The approximation ratio is one way to compare approximation algorithms.
 It is the maximal ratio, taken over all instances, of the output of the algorithm divided by the optimum solution.
 For many years the best known approximation algorithm in terms of approximation ratio for \textsc{Metric TSP} was independently developed by Christofides and Serdjukov \cite{christofides,serdjukov} with an approximation ratio of $\frac{3}{2}$.
-Recently, Karlin, Klein and Oveis Gharan provide an approximation algorithm with approximation ratio of $\frac{3}{2}-\epsilon$ for some $\epsilon>10^{-36}$ \cite{karlin2020slightly}.
-However, in practice other algorithms are usually easier to implement and have better performance and runtime \cite{bentley1992fast,johnson1990local,reinelt1994traveling}.
+Recently, Karlin, Klein and Oveis Gharan provide an approximation algorithm with approximation ratio of $\frac{3}{2}-\epsilon$ for some $\epsilon>10^{-36}$ \cite{DBLP:conf/stoc/KarlinKG21}.
+However, in practice other algorithms are easier to implement and have better performance and runtime \cite{DBLP:journals/informs/Bentley92,DBLP:conf/icalp/Johnson90,DBLP:books/sp/Reinelt94}.
 One natural approach is the $k$-Opt algorithm which is based on local search.
 It starts with an arbitrary tour and replaces at most $k$ edges by new edges such that the resulting tour is shorter.
 It stops if the procedure cannot be applied anymore.
 For the 2-Opt algorithm Plesn\'ik showed that there are infinitely many instances with approximation ratio $\sqrt{\frac{n}{8}}$, where $n$ is the number of vertices \cite{plesnik}.
 Chandra, Karloff and Tovey showed that the approximation ratio of 2-Opt is at most $4\sqrt{n}$ \cite{Chandra}.
 Levin and Yovel observed that the same proof yields an upper bound of $\sqrt{8n}$ \cite{Levin}.
 Recently, Hougardy, Zaiser and Zhong closed the gap and proved that the approximation ratio of the 2-Opt algorithm is at most $\sqrt{\frac{n}{2}}$ and that this bound is tight \cite{HOUGARDY2020401}.
-For general $k>2$ Chandra, Karloff and Tovey gave a lower bound of $\frac{1}{4}\sqrt[2k]{n}$ \cite{Chandra}, no non-trivial upper bound is known so far.
+For general $k>2$ Chandra, Karloff and Tovey gave a lower bound of $\frac{1}{4}\sqrt[2k]{n}$ \cite{Chandra}.
+No non-trivial upper bound is known so far.
 In the case where the instances can be embedded into the normed space $\R^d$ the approximation ratio of 2-Opt is between $\Omega\left(\frac{\log(n)}{\log\log(n)}\right)$ and $O(\log(n))$ \cite{Chandra}.
+The upper bound was improved by Brodowsky and Hougardy for $\R^2$ to $O\left(\frac{\log(n)}{\log\log(n)}\right)$ which implies a tight asymptotic approximation ratio of $\Theta\left(\frac{\log(n)}{\log\log(n)}\right)$ for the 2-Opt algorithm \cite{brodowsky_et_al:LIPIcs.STACS.2021.18}.